pdfkit/pdfkit/README.md

     config.middleware.use PDFKit::Middleware, {}, :only => '/public'
     config.middleware.use PDFKit::Middleware, {}, :only => ['/invoice', '/public']

+## Troubleshooting

+*  **Single thread issue:** In development environments it is common to run a single server process.
+This can cause issues when rendering your pdf requires wkhtmltopdf to hit your server again (for images, js, css).
+   This is because the resource requests will get blocked by the initial request and the initial request will be waiting on the resource requests causing a deadlock.

+   This is usually not an issue in a production environment.
+To get around this issue you may want to run a server with multiple workers like Passenger or try to embed your resources within your HTML to avoid extra HTTP requests.

+*  **Resources aren't included in the PDF:** Images, CSS, or Javascript does not seem to be downloading correctly in the PDF.
+This is due to the fact that wkhtmltopdf does not know where to find those files.
+   Make sure you are using absolute paths (start with forward slash) to your resources.
+If you are using PDFKit to generate pdfs from a raw HTML source make sure you use complete paths (either file paths or urls including the domain).

 ## TODO
  - add amd64 support in --install-wkhtmltopdf